usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.3.
 Identity Assurance Level 1

-The CSP SHALL NOT proof applicants.
+A CSP that supports only IAL1 SHALL NOT proof applicants.
 Applicants MAY self-assert zero or more attributes to the CSP.
+An IAL2 or IAL3 CSP SHOULD support RPs that only require IAL only if the user consents.

 ### 4.4.
 Identity Assurance Level 2